 Note also that, apart from a brief, half-hearted, and ultimately unsuccessful attempt in the late 1970s to try to stop Michigan from raising their drinking age to 21 (and then briefly trying in vain to lower it back to 18 or 19), the alcohol industry at all levels has been surprisingly quiet and nonchalant about the drinking age, especially since that fateful and ominous year of 1984.
 Once they saw that it was essentially a "big nothing" in terms of their profitability while still being good for PR nonetheless, they have since cynically supported the 21 drinking age while actively fighting and lobbying against real threats to their power and profits, namely tax hikes, advertising restrictions, and tougher DUI laws.
 That should really say something indeed!

-And come to think of it, Big Tobacco has also been strangely quiet and nonchalant about 21 age limits in the past few years.
-Gee, I wonder why?
-In fact, now as of October 2018, Altria Group (formerly known as Philip Morris) openly supports Tobacco 21 laws, even at the federal level.
+And come to think of it, as of 2018 Big Tobacco, especially Altria Group (formerly known as Philip Morris) who also owns JUUL openly supports Tobacco 21 laws, even at the federal level.
 Such quislings indeed.

 * NOTE: The fairly ambiguous term "smoking age" can refer to the minimum legal age limit for tobacco in either 1) sale-to-underage (STU) laws and/or 2) purchase-use-possession (PUP) laws.
 The former puts the onus on the seller, while the latter puts the onus on the buyer/user.
 In this article, we use the term interchangeably to refer to whichever age limit is higher in a given jurisdiction.